fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/chapter2.md

-# Chapter 2 — GPU Hardware, Networking, and Parallelism Strategies
+# Chapter 2: GPU Hardware, Networking, and Parallelism Strategies

+*Understanding hardware topology and parallelism strategies for distributed AI*

-Before you can effectively distribute training or inference across multiple GPUs, you need to understand what you're working with.
-The hardware topology of your system—how GPUs connect to each other and to the CPU—directly impacts which parallelism strategies will work best and what performance you can expect.
+> The hardware topology of your system—how GPUs connect to each other and to the CPU—directly impacts which parallelism strategies will work best and what performance you can expect.

-This chapter walks through GPU architecture basics, interconnect technologies, and the major parallelism strategies you'll encounter.
-We'll also cover how to inspect your system and make informed decisions about which approach fits your workload.
+- Adapted from Chapter 2

+**Code Summary**

+- `nvidia-smi`: Command-line utility to monitor GPU status and utilization
+- `torch.cuda.device_count()`: Get the number of available CUDA devices
+- `torch.cuda.get_device_name()`: Get the name of a CUDA device
+- `torch.cuda.is_available()`: Check if CUDA is available
+- `torch.distributed.get_world_size()`: Get the total number of processes in the distributed group
+- `torch.distributed.get_rank()`: Get the rank of the current process
+- `torch.distributed.get_backend()`: Get the backend name (e.g., 'nccl', 'gloo')
+- `nvidia-ml-py`: Python library for querying NVIDIA GPU information
+- `pynvml`: Python bindings for NVIDIA Management Library
+- `ibstat`: Command to check InfiniBand adapter status

 ![](img/h100.jpg)